-As we zoomed in, you can see that the bug parts are buried underneath the stopper.
+As we zoomed in, you can see that the bug parts are buried underneath the surface of the stopper.

-Another SEM view of the particulate contamination at a higher magnification clearly shows the hairs sticking out from the body of the bug underneath the rubber stopper.
+Another SEM view of the particulate contamination at a higher magnification clearly shows the hairs sticking out from the body of the bug underneath the surface of the rubber stopper.